Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

 #### **Contrast Effect**

 -   **Description:** Our perception of any object changes radically depending on what we compared it to immediately before evaluating it.
-Contrast distorts absolute judgment—the same thing can seem better or worse depending on its "neighbors."
+Contrast distorts absolute judgment — the same thing can seem better or worse depending on its "neighbors."

 -   **Examples:**
   -   **Attractiveness of people:** A person of average attractiveness will seem beautiful when surrounded by less attractive people, and vice versa.
 Modeling agencies use this by showing average people next to not-so-photogenic ones.